 Spire’s Participation in International Summits and Conferences

 A central part of Spire’s international work is to follow the UN summits.
-In 2021 we are following the UN Climate Conference (COP26), the Food Summit, and the UN Biodiversity Conference (COP15).
-All countries of the world participate in these three meetings.
+In 2022 we are following the UN Climate Conference (COP27) and the UN Biodiversity Conference (COP16).
+All countries of the world participate in these meetings.
 Additionally, representatives from civil society are needed to ensure good and anchored solutions.

 During the UN Climate Conference, Spire brings two observers in addition to the Norwegian youth delegate.
 During this convention, we particularly focus on issues such as loss and damage, koronivia joint work, youth participation, and gender.
 Our core requirements are to increase levels of ambition, secure funding, and ensure the inclusion of youths/women/marginalized groups.